 The Entry-Level Salary Breakdown

-As a starting point, I did the following calculations with the salary I earned at my first full-time job: $37,000/year.
+When looking at salaries for jobs after waiting tables, I did the following calculations with the salary I earned at my first full-time job: $37,000/year.
 Most of my good friends have worked entry-level jobs in LA and NYC in advertising, media planning, PR, publishing, fashion, writing (online or at small newspapers), and in sales.
 Each one of them made between $30,000 – $40,000/year.

 So, going off my salary, which translates to $17.78/hour, let’s say I made roughly $18/hour.